NishantIyer/main3/pages/posts/prototyping.md

 ---
-title: Portena
+title: Prototyping Portena
-publishedAt: '2023-4-23'
+date: 2023-4-23T16:00:00Z
+lang: en
+duration: 9min
-summary: 'Prototyping Portena with what I have.'
+description: Prototyping with what I have.
 ---

 I thought quite a lot about prototyping and creating a mini version of portena and chose esp32 as the microcontroller.